Parmesan: Name

 The English name parmesan is borrowed from French parmesan, earlier parmisan, in turn borrowed from Italian parmigiano.
 In French, it is first attested as a name for the cheese in 1414, and in English, in 1519.
-The regular English pronunciation is /[ˈpɑː(ɹ).məˌzɑːn]/ but in US English it is often pronounced as the "hyper-French" [ˈpɑː(ɹ).məˌʒɑːn], using the French sound /ʒ/ (not used in this word in French) to represent the Italian sound /dʒ/.
+The regular English pronunciation is /ˈpɑːrməzɑːn/ but in US English it is often pronounced as the "hyper-French" /ˈpɑːrməʒɑːn/, using the French //ʒ// sound (not used in this word in French) to represent the Italian sound //dʒ//.

 Industry

 All producers of Parmigiano Reggiano belong to the Consorzio del Formaggio Parmigiano Reggiano (lit.
 'Parmigiano Reggiano Cheese Consortium'), which was founded in 1928.
 Besides setting and enforcing the standards for the PDO, the Consorzio also sponsors marketing activities.

 As of 2017, about 3.6 million wheels (approx. 137,000 metric tons) of Parmesan are produced every year; they use about 18% of all the milk produced in Italy.

-Most workers in the Italian dairy industry (bergamini) belong to the Italian General Confederation of Labour.
-As older dairy workers retire, younger Italians have tended to work in factories or offices.
-Immigrants have filled that role.
 In 2015, 60 percent of the workers in the Parmesan industry were immigrants from India, almost all Sikhs.
+Their work is considered fundamental to maintaining traditional Parmesan production by locals, although there is a recent resurgence in native Italian interest in working for the Parmesan industry.